jacoblee93/langchain-translator/README.md

 ![Example chat output with feedback buttons](/public/images/output.png)

 Remember to leave feedback using the thumbs up and down buttons!
-It will help us further refine the dataset and allow for even better fine-tuned models in the future.
+It will help us further refine the [LangSmith dataset](https://smith.langchain.com/) and enable even better fine-tuned models in the future.

 ## 🎹 Why Fine-Tuning?